Posts Tagged ‘Alternative History’

 “It’s not a family tragedy Dad!
 She was probably just high; you know how fucked up she was.”

 “She was my sister, you son of a bitch!”
-Without thinking Henry lunged toward his son, his hands pushed hard on George’s chest, knocking him down to the couch.
+Without thinking, Henry lunged toward his son.
+His hands pushed hard on George’s chest, knocking him down to the couch.
 There was a loud thud when George’s body hit the cushion, followed by the sound of wood cracking as one of the legs of the couch snapped.
 Henry pulled back and braced himself.
 He was getting older now, but his son was grossly out of shape.
 He held his hands up, more than prepared for anything his son might do.

 George remained still on the couch; and it was evident he wasn’t going to do a damn thing.
-Henry couldn’t remember the last time he saw his son with tears in his eyes, and he was plenty upset himself.
+Henry couldn’t remember the last time he saw tears in his son’s eyes, and he was plenty upset himself.
 Henry lowered his trembling hands and could feel his heart racing.
 Raising his right hand, he pointed at his son to say, “You do what you wanna do, but you’re on your own.”
 He then picked up the screen play again and squeezed it with his fist.
 “But if you ever go through with this shit, then I don’t ever want to see you again.”
 He threw the document back down and walked out of his son’s apartment.

 Henry was brought back to the present by the voice, it was a female voice talking quietly over the microphone.
 “I remember cabbing home from an artist party, somewhere near my old shrinks building…upper West end, catching all the green lights.”
 Looking at the small stage Steve was now gone, and in his place was that lovely red-haired woman who continued, “Till we hit this wasted eastside corner down in ‘Alphabet’ land.”
 Henry looked back at the table to make his shot, but he couldn’t stop listening to her voice.
 “And there was this crowd hissing to the street bitching of some old punk band.”
 He called eight-ball in the corner pocket.
 It was an easy shot, so easy he missed it, he missed it and the cue ball sunk.
-He scratched, she won.
-“When this kid comes up to my window with a chewed-up Styrofoam cup in his hand… and he says… ‘you gotta let life go…” Helen gloated in victory as the woman laughed and said, “What a rip!”
+He scratched, Helen won.
+“When this kid comes up to my window with a chewed-up Styrofoam cup in his hand… and he says… ‘you gotta let life go…” Helen gloated in victory as the woman on staged laughed, saying, “What a rip!”
 Henry expressed no disappointment in his defeat.
 He simply put his pool stick down and looked at the stage while the woman slowly sang the words, “You gotta let life go.”
 In her light gentle voice, she continued.
 “You gotta live, let live.”
 She looked a little older, maybe she was around his age, “Don’t even, search your soul.”
 Ha, not likely he thought.
 “You gotta let life go.”
 Her bare arms looked fit, and her face was quite pretty, but he could tell by the deepness of her eyes this woman had lived a life.
 He picked up his beer and took a sip while still watching, still listening.
 He’d lost the game, but he was starting to enjoy his evening.